-The idea that “expectation is the root of all heartache,” is a lie.
-Again, a relationship is a team, and for a team to win each individual player must play their position adequately and to do so is aware of what’s expected of them.
+The idea that “expectation is the root of all heartache” is a lie.
+Again, a relationship is a team, and for a team to win each individual player must play their position adequately and to do so they need to be aware of what’s expected of them.
 The problem then is usually not our expectations, but it’s our inability to properly communicate them.

 Miscommunication is, unfortunately, the root of most heartache.
 A lack of communication is just as destructive as communicating in the wrong ways.
-So often we don’t communicate what we really need, we withhold our sincerest hopes and dreams, we are afraid to communicate our fears and failures and all because of that deep-rooted insecurity, “if you really knew me, you wouldn’t love me.”
-We build up walls from the very beginning, we struggle to say what we mean, express how we truly feel and prevent our partners from ever seeing who we really are.
+So often we don’t communicate what we really need, we withhold our sincerest hopes and dreams, we're afraid to communicate our fears and failures, and all because of that deep-rooted insecurity, “if you really knew me, you wouldn’t love me.”
+We build up walls from the very beginning.
+We struggle to say what we mean or express how we truly feel and prevent our partners from ever seeing who we really are.

-We tend to think that vulnerability is a mistake.
-Most likely because of past hurts; some from previous relationships, friendships and even some go as far back as our childhood.
+We tend to think that vulnerability is a mistake, most likely because of past hurts.

 No one likes rejection, but remember this, wouldn’t you rather be rejected for who you really are than for who you’re not?
 Because eventually, any relationship demanding you to be someone you aren’t or one that doesn’t allow you the freedom to be genuine is doomed to failure.
 A person can only pretend for so long before they end up self-destructing or destroying their partner.